-The Trollstigen Mountain Road twists through 11 hairpin bends as it climbs up to Stigrøra (858 metres above sea level).
+The Trollstigen Mountain Road twists through 11 hairpin bends as it climbs up to Stigrøra (858 meters above sea level).
 In some places it is cut into the mountain; in others it is built on top of stone walls.

 An impressive bridge in natural stone carries it across the Stigfossen Waterfall.
 The road is closed in winter and normally opens in late May or early June.
 The mountains which encircle the Trollstigen Mountain Road, which lies in the heart of Romsdal, are impressive.

 Admire the famous big wall Trollveggen or hike the Romsdalseggen Ridge.
 The Romsdal area is regarded as a Mecca for hiking, climbing and skiing.
 The Romsdaleggen Ridge starts and ends in Åndalsnes, and is a day tour with magnificent views over the Romsdalsfjord, the Trollveggen wall and Romsdalshorn.

 On the Atlantic Road, you can drive across bridges and rock-filles from island to island right out to the ocean’s edge.
 The road stretches between the fishing village of Bud and Kristiansund.
 From Molde, follow RV64 to Elnesvågen and the continue to the fishing village Bud.
 It is easy to park your car in one of the many lay-bys and walk a few meters to the smooth coastal rocks and some excellent fishing spots.
 Family friendly paths are made several places; in Bud, at Farstad and Vevang.
 A stone's throw or two to the west the shipping lane crosses the notorious waters of Hustadvika, which conceal innumerable wrecks.
 This is also where you find the idyllic fishing village of Håholmen.